SoftEdge: Regularizing Graph Classification with Random Soft Edges: Augmented Graph with Random Soft Edges

-The proposed \soft$ $ method is inspired by and closely related to DropEdge.
+\textbf{Relation to DropEdge~\citep{rong2020dropedge}} The proposed \soft$ $ method is inspired by and closely related to DropEdge.
 Unlike DropEdge, \soft$ $ excludes the edge deletion, and instead assigns random weights between $(0, 1)$ to a portion of the edges in a graph (\soft$ $ would be equivalent to DropEdge if the soft weights were all zero).
-As a consequence, different from DropEdge, \soft$ $ can guarantee that the synthetic graph dataset is free of collision after data augmentation, therefore eliminates the possibility of the performance degradation caused by the under-fitting due to the \collision.
+As a consequence, different from DropEdge, \soft$ $ maintains the same nodes and their connectivities as the original graphs in its augmented graphs, thus effectively mitigating the semantic changes during the graph augmentation process.